lyrieek/entity-generator/README.md

 ## Parent Class Configuration
 Use the following two configurations for parent classes, and the generated Entity will inherit these parent classes:
-- _default_sub: Configure the parent class for ordinary Entities.
+- _default_super: Configure the parent class for ordinary Entities.
-- _default_log_sub: Configure the parent class for log-related Entities.
+- _default_log_super: Configure the parent class for log-related Entities.
 Please note that during the generation process, it is necessary to create false temporary parent classes with the same name in memory (not output).
 The reasons are as follows:

 A classloader to load the user's classes has not been found temporarily.